 All the hiking sites and blogs rank Thumb Butte Trail 33 as “moderate” in difficulty.
-I don’t consider myself an “avid” hiker, but I am experienced, and I would disagree with this assessment.
-In my opinion, it should be rated as “moderate to difficult”.
-First, regardless of whether you go left or right (it’s a loop, so you are free to choose), you will be going uphill almost immediately.
-My brother and I had visited Sharlot Hall Museum earlier in the day (blog on that coming up!) where one of the museum docents told us to “make sure you go right”.
-We didn’t know why, but we figured it’d be wise to take a Prescott local’s advice on the matter.
+I don’t consider myself an “avid” hiker, but I’m experienced enough, and I would disagree with this assessment – it should be rated “moderate to difficult”.
+First, regardless of whether you go left or right (it’s a loop, so you are free to choose), you will be going uphill practically immediately.
+My brother and I had visited Sharlot Hall Museum earlier in the day, where one of the museum docents told us to “make sure you go right”.
+She was a Prescott local, so we took her advice.

 We were glad we did because the advice was sound.
-While you almost immediately go uphill when going right, it’s a gradual process for most of the hike to the butte, with some downhill parts for a small reprieve.
-While it was technically gradual, that’s not to say that there were no steep inclines, many of which were quite rocky and easy to slip and fall on if you are not mobility blessed.
-I run around 4 to 5 times a week, and even I was huffing and puffing quickly into this hike.
-The higher elevation also has something to do with this, as I live in Phoenix, which is notably lower in elevation than Prescott.
-It’s just something to be aware of if you’re from the lower elevations and come to this area to hike.
+Even though you almost immediately go uphill when going right, it’s a gradual rise for most of the hike to the butte, with some downhill parts for small reprieves.
+However, while gradual, there were a few steep inclines, all of which were quite rocky and easy to slip and fall if you’re not careful.
+Also, the higher elevation can play a factor – it can help tire you out or make it more difficult to breathe.
+It’s just something to be aware of.

-There are benches sprinkled throughout the trail, some placed to simply offer a place to rest and others for a spectacular view.
-That’s the goal of hiking Thumb Butte Trail 33 for many, to see the amazing view.
-Whether you go up via the left or the right, you will have a wonderful view of the Prescott area on either side (different sides of the valley).
-Going up the right side, you will see the south side of the valley, which is nice but also more littered with homes and buildings.
-Going up the left, viewing the north side, you see a wide-sweeping view of the gorgeous mountains and the Prescott National Forest.
-It’s a nice place to stop, catch your breath, and take in the fact that you’re staring at beautifully forested mountains in a state known for its blistering deserts.
+Also, there are benches sprinkled along the trail, some to simply offer a place to rest and others for a spectacular view.
+That’s the goal of hiking Thumb Butte Trail 33 for many – to see the amazing view 🙌🏼.
+Whether you go up via the left or the right, you will have a wonderful view of the Prescott area, but simply different sides of the valley.
+On the right side, you’ll see the south side of the valley, which is nice but also littered with homes and buildings.
+On the left side, viewing the north side, you see a wide-sweeping view of the gorgeous mountains and the beautiful Prescott National Forest.

-Overall, I recommend hiking Thumb Butte Trail 33 if you are in search of breathtaking views and a hard workout that will push your endurance.
-I personally don’t recommend it if you have issues walking or with balance, or are not in the best of shape, as it is so elevated and rocky in many places.
-However, that’s simply my personal opinion!
-But if you are up to the challenge and are ever in the area or passing through on your way to Jerome or Sedona, please take some time to stop and hike to the top of one of the most recognized buttes in Arizona.
-With views like this, you won’t regret it.
+Overall, I highly recommend hiking Thumb Butte Trail 33, especially if you’re in search of breathtaking views and a hard workout that will push your endurance.
+I personally don’t recommend it if you have mobility or breathing issues, as it’s very elevated and rocky in many places.
+But, if you are up to the challenge and are ever in the area or passing through, please take some time to stop and hike to the top of one of the most recognized buttes in all of Arizona.
+With views like this, you won’t regret it!